 WhatsApp is a messaging application that allows users to send text messages, make voice and video calls, share multimedia content (such as photos, videos, and documents), and engage in group chats.
-It was founded in 2009 by Brian Acton and Jan Koum, and it quickly gained popularity due to its simplicity, user-friendly interface, and focus on providing a secure and private communication platform.

 - On your Mac device, Open any web browser and go to https://whatsapp.com/download

 - Click on the “Download” button under the “Mac” section to download the WhatsApp desktop DMG file.

 - You’ll find a file named “files-WhatsApp.dmg” in your Downloads folder.

 To create an App deployment for WhatsApp on the Intune admin center, follow the below steps:

 - Sign in to Microsoft Intune admin center

 - Click on Apps > macOS > macOS apps